Tucker 48: Engine

 Tucker had promised 150 hp, but his innovative engine was not working out.
 The valve train proved problematic and the engine only produced approximately 88 hp.
 The high oil pressure required a 24-volt electrical system, up to 60 volts to get it started, and a long cranking time at start-up.
 Additionally, the oil pressure required to maintain valve function was not achieved until the engine was turning at higher engine speeds and Tucker's engineers struggled with keeping the valve train working at idle and lower engine speeds.
 Having wasted nearly a year trying to make the 589 work, Tucker started looking for alternatives.

 The company first tried the Lycoming aircraft engine, but it would not fit in the car's rear engine compartment.

-An air-cooled flat-6 engine, the Franklin O-335 made by Air Cooled Motors (and originally intended for the Bell 47), fit, and its 166 hp pleased Tucker.
+An air-cooled flat-6 engine, the Franklin O-335 made by Air Cooled Motors (and originally intended for the Bell 47 helicopter), fit, and its 166 hp pleased Tucker.
 He purchased four samples for $5,000 each, and his engineers converted the 334 cid engine to water cooling (a decision that has puzzled historians ever since).
 The Franklin engine was heavily modified by Tucker's engineers, including Eddie Offutt and Tucker's son Preston, Jr. at his Ypsilanti machine shop.
 Using an aircraft engine in an automotive application required significant modification; thus, very few parts of the original Franklin engine were retained in the final Tucker engine.
 This durable modification of the engine was tested at maximum power for 150 hours, the equivalent of 18000 mi, at full throttle.

 Tucker quickly bought Air Cooled Motors for $1.8 million to secure the engine source, then canceled all of the company's aircraft contracts so its resources could be focused on making automotive engines.
 This was a significant decision, since at the time of Tucker's purchase, Air Cooled Motors held over 65% of post-war U.S. aviation engine production contracts.
 The loss of income was substantial.

 Transmission

-With the horizontal, between-the-wheels 589 motor and its double torque converter(s) (and no reverse) drive system out, Tucker now needed a transmission to mate with the Franklin O-335.
-This motor was also horizontal, but its driveshaft pointed towards the front of the car.
+With the horizontal, between-the-wheels 589 engine and its double torque converter(s) (and no reverse) drive system out, Tucker now needed a transmission to mate with the Franklin O-335.
+This engine was also horizontal, but its driveshaft pointed towards the front of the car.
 It was discovered, after a few sketches were made, that it was theoretically possible to adapt a previous transmission design intended for front-engine/front wheel drive use.
 This transmission served as a temporary "fix" for a very real problem for the success of the Tucker.